atanasster/grommet-nextjs/docs/sites.md

 A list of sites developed with grommet v2.
-You can submit your own site, just lick on the github link above and submit a pull request.
+You can submit your own site, just click on the github link above and submit a pull request.

 <grid columns='medium' gap='small'>